-CorelDRAW X8 offers enhanced node selection that simplifies working with complex shapes.
-You can now select adjacent nodes on curves by using the Shape tool while holding down Shift.
+CorelDRAW 2017 offers node selection that simplifies working with complex shapes.
+You can select adjacent nodes on curves by using the Shape tool while holding down Shift.
 You can also change the direction in which the nodes are selected.

 Selecting adjacent nodes